Commvault Boardroom Shakeup: Starboard Seeks Data Protection Margin Boost

 by Joe Panettieri • Jun 8, 2020

-Commvault is has made three boardroom seat changes and will seek improved profit margins amid pressure from activist investor Starboard, which owns roughly 9.3 percent of the data protection technology company.
+Commvault has made three boardroom seat changes and will seek improved profit margins amid pressure from activist investor Starboard, which owns roughly 9.3 percent of the data protection technology company.

 The Commvault boardroom changes come roughly two months after Starboard launched a proxy fight for the company.
 Around the same time, Commvault adopted a poison pill shareholder rights plan to fend off potential hostile bids.

 The three new board members have extensive SaaS, digital transformation and M&A experience — with backgrounds that include key posts at Bain Capital, Citrix Systems, HP, SAP and Tibco, among other well-known companies.
 The boardroom changes essentially end Starboard’s proxy fight for the company.